shakram02/freshman21/_posts/2019-03-14-stuck-with-bugs-before-deadline.md

 comments: true
 ---

-NullPointerException, IndexOutOfBoundException and program crashes love you but you can't love them back?
+NullPointerException, IndexOutOfBoundException and program crashes love first year students but they can't love them back especially when a deadline is close.

 <!-- end_excerpt -->

-Here are some tips to save your time.
-Invest a couple of minutes reading the post rather than wasting hours trying to fix your code
+It's the case that tooling and debuggers aren't covered through the basic programming courses in our college, tools improve your process and help you utilize your time better.
+You should always know what's available before starting any project and use that to save your time in the project (unless you're asked to implement that thing for sure).
+It might be the case that you're just stuck with your code and can't find what's going wrong, before doing much effort, use the tools available.
+I discuss some of them here.

-Here's what you should do to save your time:
+Here's what you should do to save your time and effort.

 ## Use a "debugger"